 Pokémon Go Nest Map

 Pokémon Go nests are placed at random locations on the map.
-But avid Pokémon Go players would always try to find a way around this to easily find these nests.
+But avid Pokémon Go players would always try to find a way around this to find these nests easily.
 There are several online projects creating maps of nests’ locations.
-This makes it easy for Pokémon Go players to easily find a nest close to their location.
+This makes it easy for Pokémon Go players to find a nest close to their location.

 Note that using the Pokémon Go Nest map is cutting corners.
 But when you come to think of it, sometimes all you need to advance in a game is a little boost.
 Pokémon Go nest map may be the boost you need to move to the next level in Pokémon Go.